qeesung/gitaly/doc/design_diskcache.md

 ## Cache State Machine

-The repository state files are used to determine whether the repository is in a deterministic state (i.e. no mutating RPC's in-flight) and how to find the valid cached responses for the current repository state.
+The repository state files are used to determine whether the repository is in a deterministic state (i.e. no mutating RPCs in-flight) and how to find the valid cached responses for the current repository state.
 The state machine diagram follows: